australiangreens/ag-internal-components/src/layouts/AppLayout/README.md

 ## Props

-- **titleText** Required.
-The title of the page.
-Will be rendered in the TopBar component.

-- **leftPanel** and **rightPanel** - Optional.
-Each are objects defining the side panels.
-See Panel Props below for explanation.

-- **sidePanelsAreMutuallyExclusive** - Optional, default true.
-If true only one panel can be open at a time.
-If the left panel is already open, and then the right panel is opened, the left will be closed.
-When the right panel is closed, the previous state of the left panel will be restored.
+- **navBarMiddle** - Required.
+The contents for the middle, common-to-all-pages content of the navabar.
+In the future this will be provided as a standardised array of items, but at the moment its just a `ReactNode`.

+- **initialTitleText** - Optional.
+The initial titleText.
+Shortcut for calling a setter from useAppLayout() hook since its such a common action.
+The reason it is not a simple prop is because individual pages typically need to modify it.

+- **initialNavBarOpen** - Optional.
+The initial open state of the navbar, which is true by default.
+Shortcut for calling a setter from useAppLayout() hook since its such a common action.

+- **pageContainerProps** - Optional.
+The PageContainer component is a styled MUI Container, and supports the same props.

 - **topBarDataTestId** - Optional.
 Passed along as value for `data-testid` for the top bar component.